Understanding HTTP 400 Error Codes

 Now, let’s look at each 400 error code in turn, and discuss what it means – and what to do about it if a solution exists.

-Since there are so many potential causes for this error, there are also a lot of fixes for it.
+Since there are so many potential causes for a bad request error, there are also a lot of fixes for it.
 For example, you can check for misspellings in the URL you typed, clear your cookies, or empty your cache.
 If none of those methods work, the error will often clear up on its own if you simply try loading the website at a later time.

 In contrast to the previous issue, the 401 error code is highly specific.
 It will only appear when your client isn’t authorized to access the URL you’re attempting to visit.